autodesk-platform-services/aps-model-properties.powershell/doc/examples/table.md

 ## Property Values

 The property values set on any given object in a model vary from element to element.
 The properties for an index row representing a model object are stored in a `"props:" <object>` child object on the JSON document row.
 Each JSON property on the `props` object is an index property field which is set of this object row in the model.
 If a value is not set for a model element it will not appear as a property on the `props` object.
 The properties on the `props` object are keys into the index field resource which always start with a `p` prefix.
 The fields resource allows you to translate between a `p*` field key and its corresponding description in terms of an SVF2 model property category, data type, name, and depending on the class of property, a unit of measure.
-A full explanation of the fields resource can be found in the [Forge API model properties field guide](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/model-properties/).
+A full explanation of the fields resource can be found in the [APS API model properties field guide](https://forge.autodesk.com/en/docs/acc/v1/overview/field-guide/model-properties/).

 | Column         | Type     | Description                                                           |